OptimalMatch/MarketSystemsResearch/readme.md

 The system is documented with three types of UML diagrams:

 1. Class Diagram: Shows the static structure and relationships between classes
-2. Sequence Diagram: Illustrates the order placement and matching process
-3. State Diagram: Depicts the lifecycle of an order in the system

-These diagrams provide different views of the system's architecture and behavior.

 ```mermaid
 classDiagram